 She came to America in 1630 aboard the Arbella with her husband and her father, both of whom became governors of the Massachusetts Bay Colony.

-She deeply mourned the loss of three of her young grandchildren, who died within a short period.
+But Anne deeply mourned the loss of three of her young grandchildren, who died within a short period.

 The good Puritan mother was supposed to wean herself from her attachment to her children.
 She should let them go to their heavenly reward — and be happy about it.